bytefish/bytefish.github.io/pages/notes.md

 [TOC]

+## 2025-07-16: Taking the Repositories to Private ##

+I have put most of my repositories into private mode.
+Why?
+Because I don’t want to feed LLM training sets anymore and see my tutorials and code copies verbatim without proper attribution.

+If you need access to any of the repositories, I am more than happy to share the code with you.
+But it’s going to take you at least a mail or an issue in this page issue tracker, to ask for it.

 ## 2025-07-15: Disappearing and Resurrecting the Page ##

 Last week, after 22 years of running this page, I thought: It’s enough!
 Google is de-ranking the page.
 LLMs are stealing the content, and on top “AI startups” crawling the page to death.